 A.3.1 Gains and/or Losses Recognised Directly in Equity

+The total value of losses in equity recognised through Other Comprehensive Income in 2022 was 334k.
 No gains or losses were recognised directly in equity in 2021.

 A.3.2 Investments in Securitisation